WeblateOrg/weblate/docs/admin/config.rst

 * New account registration.
 * Password recovery.
 * Adding e-mail to an account.
-* Contact form for users who are not logged in.
+* Contact form for users who are not signed in.

 .. setting:: REGISTRATION_EMAIL_MATCH